 Port Essentials for Smooth Sailing

 Cruising is one of my favourite ways to get away as a family.
-My family and I do it as often as possible.
+My family and I do this as often as possible.
 If you’re planning a cruise, be sure to download and print this port essentials checklist to ensure that you get on and off the ship with ease and enjoy everything it has to offer.
 The more prepared you are, the more fun your trip will be!